Al Letson: Rally Against Hate

 On August 27, 2017, Letson intervened to stop a man from being beaten during a protest.
 During a Berkeley, California "Rally Against Hate" demonstration that he was covering, Letson saw five masked protesters beating an unarmed man with sticks.
 Fearing for the man's life, Letson used his body as a human shield and encouraged the protesters to discontinue their attacks.

+Awards

+2013: The pilot episode of Reveal, titled "The VA’s Opiate Overload," earned a Peabody Award, marking the program's inaugural recognition.

+2014: State of the Re:Union received a Peabody Award for its exceptional coverage of American communities.

+2018: Reveal was honored with two Peabody Awards for episodes "Kept Out" and "Monumental Lies."